Leeft/three-sprite-texture-atlas-manager/README.md

 This library makes use of [Promises](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise), which means that to support IE11 in your WebGL application while making use of this library you'll need a provide a polyfill.

+Don't let the low version number fool you: I've been using this code as part of other projects for quite a while now and it works well.
+It's the extraction into a separate library and new build environment that have caused me to start with a low version number.

 ### Run-time requirements ###

 * three.js r73 or newer